USFWS/secas-story-map/README.md

 `npm start`

+The `dist` folder is the directory used to serve the app.

 To build a production ready version of the app use:

 `npm run build`

+The optimized application is built into the `dist` folder, which you can copy onto your web server.

 To publish a production ready demo to GitHub Pages: